 Canadian farmers plan to slash canola plantings by 7 percent this year because of a trade clash with China and to greatly expand their sowings of spring wheat, said Statistics Canada on Wednesday.

 Wheat growers declared victory—”a big win”—with Brazil’s agreement on Tuesday to allow duty-free import of wheat grown outside of a South American trading bloc.
-The so-called tariff-rate quota could result in exports worth more than $100 million a year if U.S. wheat dominates …
+The so-called tariff-rate quota could result in exports worth more than $100 million a year if U.S. wheat dominates the new market …

 For decades, the United States was the super power of the grain world, holding one-third of the international trade in wheat and shipping roughly seven of every 10 bushels sold on the world market.
 The world market is growing in size, but USDA analysts say the United States is falling off the pace.